Laragear/TwoFactor/README.md

 # Two Factor

-Two-Factor Authentication for all your users out-of-the-box.
+On-premises Two-Factor Authentication for all your users out of the box.

 ```php
 use Illuminate\Support\Facades\Auth;